jethro-swan/openmoney-network/README.md

 #### (a) Remote hosting in VM

-If the server is already running a number of applications via Apache2 it may be more convenient to create a VM (e.g. using VirtualBox) with a minimal installation of Ubuntu 19.10.
+If the server is already running a number of applications via Apache2 it may be more convenient to create a VM (e.g. using VirtualBox) with a minimal installation of Ubuntu 20.04 or 19.10.
 The sample Nginx file assumes the user is "om" (/home/om/).

 In this case the host machine's Apache2 can be used to reverse proxy the VM's port 8080 to host port 80 and to provide the SSL layer.